apache/flink/docs/tutorials/datastream_api.md

 ### Stream execution environment

 Every Flink application needs an execution environment, `env` in this example.
-Streaming applications should use a `StreamExecutionEnvironment`.
+Streaming applications need to use a `StreamExecutionEnvironment`.

 The DataStream API calls made in your application build a job graph that is attached to the `StreamExecutionEnvironment`.
 When `env.execute()` is called this graph is packaged up and sent to